Never Do An FTP Test – The Sequel

 How long do I have to ride for?
 20 minutes?
 1 Hour?

-Although FTP is often characterized as the power you can hold for 1 hour, other methods such as the 20 minute test have been used as ways to approximate this number using the 95% rule.
-Our app works differently in that it looks for the power that you should be able to sustain for a very long time.
-This is often very close to your 1-hour FTP power, perhaps a few watts above or below and for all intents and purposes can be used in place of FTP.
-Some say that this represents a better threshold power, and is what Xert uses.
+Although FTP is often characterized as the power you can hold for 1 hour, other methods such as the ’20 minute test’ have been used as ways to approximate this number using the 95% rule.
+Our app works differently in that it looks for the power that you should be able to sustain for a long time.
+This is often very close to your 1-hour FTP power, perhaps a few watts above or below, and for all intents and purposes can be used in place of FTP.
+Some even say that this represents a better threshold power, and is what Xert uses.

 Other Unique Uses

 The lap button on the Garmin will reset the value back to where it began.
 This isn’t necessary to obtain your regular FTP, however in some special cases doing a secondary test can be very informative.
 For example, if after a 4-hour ride, you’d like to understand the effect of long-term fatigue on FTP, you can reset the value and again push to your limit and see how you’ve been affected.
-You can even attempt various interventions (like trying different food or drinking protocols) to see which enables you to sustain the highest FTP.
+You can even attempt various interventions (like trying different food or drinking protocols) to see which allows you to sustain the highest FTP.
 You may also try different positions on the bike, or determine your FTP on a second bike, like your TT set up.

 Getting Best Results